aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Credit

-Internal unit used to pay for paid features.
+Internal app unit used to pay for paid actions.

-Paid features include:
+Paid actions include:

 * Send Nakh
 * Unlock one match chat
 * Unlock one liked-by profile

+Credits are different from Telegram Stars.

+Users can buy credit packages with Telegram Stars, then spend credits inside the app.

 ### Telegram Stars

 The payment provider used in MVP.

+Telegram Stars can be used in two ways:

+* Direct payment for one paid action
+* Purchase of an internal credit package

+Direct Telegram Stars prices and internal credit costs are separate product settings.

 ### Credit Balance